5 Cent Silver Coins from 1900-1909

 Most of the 1902 five cent coins were struck with a concave reverse die but not all.
 Because of this striking method, the portrait bows out a small bit.
 The coins do wear rather quickly and examples are easily found where portions of the King’s image have worn away.
 Particular grading’s of this coin can lead to a significant value particularly when toning is found on the coin.

-There is also a 1902 nickel version where the H is small and then a version where the H is large as well as a printing where the large H covers the small H.
+There is also a 1902 5-cent variety where the H is small and also a variety where the H is large, as well as a printing where the large H covers the small H.

 1908 Five Cent Coin